Zondax/fevm-solidity-precompiles/m2/README.md

 This PoC attempt to use Ethereum precompiles concept to serialize/deserialize CBOR data so Filecoin actors can consume them.
 The objective is to write precompile functions then to benchmark the gas consumption.

+## Docs :books::books:

+Please, visit our website to learn more about this project [:link:](https://docs.zondax.ch)